-In 1946 I had never heard of the ‘11-plus’ examination; I’m not even sure it was called that.
+In 1947 I had never heard of the ‘11-plus’ examination - not by that name any way.
 I did know that in order to be accepted as a ‘free’ day boy at the Queen Elizabeth Grammar School, where most of the boys were fee-paying and quite a few were weekly boarders, I would need to win a Storie Scholarship.
 I knew that the boy and girl who obtained the highest marks in the final end-of-term examinations at St James’ School were usually awarded the Scholarships and I knew that because my parents and my Headmaster kept telling me.

 The earlier idea of the Choral Scholarship had, to my relief, never been mentioned again because everyone who mattered knew that my real ambition was to go to the Queen Elizabeth Grammar School.
 I can’t now for the life of me remember what the attraction was, but QEGS (these days, but never in my time, pronounced ‘kwegs’) seemed to me to be so much more desirable than the Thornes House Grammar School, the only other Grammar School for boys in the city of Wakefield.
 I don’t think I knew at the time, or cared, that Thornes House was also a grammar school because it was always referred to simply as Thornes House.

 This is my QEGS cap which I still have in almost pristine condition.

 In September 1947, just two weeks before my 12th birthday, I achieved my ambition.
 Neither I nor my parents had anything in writing to say that I had passed the 11-Plus; my parents got my joining instructions from QEGS in the post and that was it!